eduinlight/angularjs-/README.md

 # angularjs-codeigniter
 This project is going to help you to combine angularjs and codeigniter framework with the help of a RESTFul Service.
-I came from angular 4X but in a project they said that i must to use angularjs.
-So crate a structure similar to angular 4X for develop this project.
+I came from angular 4X but in a project they said that I must to use angularjs.
+So I create a structure similar to angular 4X for develop this project.
 I hope that you find it interesting.

 ## How to use